ucr-hpcc/ucr-hpcc.github.io/content/en/Manuals/login.md

 We are moving all accounts to a more secure method of authentication for logging into the cluster.
 Passwords alone will no longer be allowed via `SSH`, instead [Password+DUO](#passwordduo) or [SSH Keys](#ssh-keys) will be required.
+Since `Password+DUO` authentication requires a UCR NetID, this access method is only available to UCR users.
+External users need use the SSH key method instead.
+To enable it, the public key needs to be emailed to support (see below for details).

 ### Password+Duo